zettlrobert/notes/flutter/README.md

 * element tree is not rebuild, only widget tree is rebuilt
 * element updates references, to know if new config is available
 * if it is, it is passed to the render tree
-* SPLIT APP efficientliy, parts that change often should be confined in there widget
+* SPLIT APP efficiently, parts that change often should be confined in there widget

 ### Good Code
-* Readybility Understandabilit Maintainability
+* Readability Understandabily Maintainability
   * Understandable --> understand it in the future
   * Understandable for others --> code guidelines
-* Performant
+* performant
   * Certain practices can pimprove app performance
-  * Missning possible improvements doesn't automatically result in a bad laggy app
+  * missing possible improvements doesn't automatically result in a bad laggy app
   * re evaluate code explore new best practices